ibexa/documentation-developer/docs/tutorials/enterprise_beginner/1_getting_your_starter_website.md

 #### Modify existing Article Content Type

 You also need to make one modification to the pre-existing Article content type also situated in the Content category (Admin Panel/Content types/Content).
-Edit this type by removing image field that has a Content Relation (ezobjectrelation) type, and creating a new field in its place:
+Edit this type by removing Image Field that has a Content Relation (ezobjectrelation) type, and creating a new Field in its place:

 | Field Type | Name  | Identifier | Required | Searchable | Translatable |
 |------------|-------|------------|----------|------------|--------------|